-The 1815 map (Figure 2) shows the strip of land with a main historical road connecting early settler homes, such as Mrs. Brank in the township of Nelson labelled to the north and the Jones family in the township of Saltfleet to the south.
+The 1815 map (Figure 2) shows the beach bar with a main historical road connecting early settler homes.
 Three channels are shown along the strip of land allowing passage between Burlington Bay and Lake Ontario.
 A small island is shown west of the strip of land.

-The 1859 map (Figure 3) labels the road "Beach Road".
-Baldry's Hotel is shown in the north portion of the Study Area adjacent the canal.
-Snooks Hotel is in the middle of the Study Area fronting Beach Road.
-A filtering basin is depicted within the southern portion.
-A strip of land is shown branching from the main beach in the centre of the Study Area.
-A wharf is illustrated connecting the two pieces of land.
+The 1859 map (Figure 3) labels the road "Beach Road", shown approximately in the alignment of the present-day Beach Boulevard.
+Baldry's Hotel is shown north of the Eastport Outlet at the Queen Elizabeth Way Crossing Preferred Alternative, adjacent the canal.
+Snooks Hotel is shown fronting Beach Road opposite the existing ditch rehabilitation between Eastport Drive and the Queen Elizabeth Way Preferred Alternative.
+A filtering basin is depicted southeast of the proposed pumping station location at Fletcher Avenue Preferred Alternative.
+A strip of land is shown branching from the main beach near the existing ditch rehabilitation between Eastport Drive and the Queen Elizabeth Way Preferred Alternative.
+A wharf is illustrated connecting the strip to the main beach bar.